ggarber/rtc-spatial/README.md

 # RTC SPATIAL

 Library to spatialize audio signals for audio and video real time communications.
-The library makes use of the exising StereoPanner audio APIs in most of the browsers.
+The library makes use of the exising StereoPanner audio API available in most of the browsers.

-To learn more about audio spatialization you can read this Unreal Engine document: xxx
+To learn more about audio spatialization you can read this Unreal Engine document: https://docs.unrealengine.com/5.0/en-US/spatialization-overview-in-unreal-engine/

-To learn more about the SterePannerl you can check the MDN documentation: xxx
+To learn more about the SterePanner you can check the MDN documentation: https://developer.mozilla.org/en-US/docs/Web/API/StereoPannerNode

 It has been only tested with Chrome but should work in other browsers too.